Xunnamius/mongo-utils/README.md

 <!-- symbiote-template-region-end -->

-- [@-xun/mongo-common][1] — Common schema and data exports for mongo-utils.
+- [@-xun/mongo-item][1] — Tools for quickly finding items and documents in mongo.
 - [@-xun/mongo-schema][2] — Tools for sharing common schemas across utility packages.
 - [@-xun/mongo-test][3] — Tools for testing mongo databases.
-- [@-xun/mongo-item][4] — Tools for quickly finding items and documents in mongo.
-- [shared][5] — Common unpublished multiversal imports (beware the dual package hazard!).
+- [shared][4] — Common unpublished multiversal imports (beware the dual package hazard!).

 ## Usage

-Currently, @-xun/mongo-schema is the base package (though it depends on [@-xun/next-env][6]).
+Currently, @-xun/mongo-schema is the base package (though it depends on [@-xun/env][6]).
 It is responsible for ensuring each database used by the software is always available and initialized as described by the currently registered schema.

 For that reason, @-xun/mongo-schema is relied upon by @-xun/mongo-test, which contains tools for manipulating the software's databases while under test.

-@-xun/mongo-common relies on both @-xun/mongo-schema and @-xun/mongo-test for
-their types (as well as several @-xun/next-\* packages), and contains common baseline schemas (along with their dummy testing data) used in some way by most of my mongo-related software.

-@-xun/mongo-item and @-xun/mongo-oid-sort are standalone tools.
+@-xun/mongo-item is a standalone tool.

 Projects should call `setSchemaConfig()` (from @-xun/mongo-schema) as early as possible during their initialization process.
 When running tests, `setDummyData()` from (@-xun/mongo-test) should similarly be called as early as possible.
 They can be passed common schema and dummy data from
-@-xun/mongo-common; this data should be tweaked further before being passed to `setSchemaConfig()` and `setDummyData()`.
+@-xun/api-strategy/mongo/dummy; this data should be tweaked further before being passed to `setSchemaConfig()` and `setDummyData()`.
 Once those two functions are called, `getDb()` and related functions will all work out-of-the-box and without further configuration!

 <!-- symbiote-template-region-start 5 -->